leangjia/blender_docs/manual/editors/3dview/navigate/regions.rst

    :Menu:      :menuselection:`View --> View Regions --> Clipping Region...`
    :Hotkey:    :kbd:`Alt-B`

-Allows you to define a clipping region to limit the 3D View display to a portion of 3D space.
+Allows you to define a clipping region to limit the 3D Viewport display to a portion of 3D space.
 It can assist in the process of working with complex models and scenes.

-Once activated, you have to draw a rectangle with the mouse, in the wanted 3D View.
+Once activated, you have to draw a rectangle with the mouse, in the wanted 3D Viewport.
 It becomes a clipping volume of four planes:

 - A right-angled `parallelepiped <https://en.wikipedia.org/wiki/Parallelepiped>`__
   (of infinite length) if your view is orthographic.